 Are you mentally, physically, or emotionally exhausted and overwhelmed?
 Maybe you or someone you know has had a health scare which concerns you.
 Or, your pace and productivity don’t align with the life you imagined.

-Whatever your why, ask yourself “why” two more times—until you get to your feelings.
+Whatever your why, ask yourself “why” two more times — until you get to your feelings.
 For example, you might want more energy so that you can play with your kids.
 Why is this important?
-Because they keep asking you to play with them.
+Because they keep asking me to play with them.
 Why is this important?
-“Because I would feel guilty, sad, and regretful if I missed having fun with them at this age.”
+“Because I will feel guilty, sad, and regretful if I missed having fun with them at this age.”

 Connecting to your deep-down why provides motivation.
 Post your why at home, in the car, at work, anywhere that will serve as a reminder and motivator.

-As a high achieving woman, you want to take care of All.
+As a high-achieving manager, you want to take care of All.
 The.
 Things.
 You don’t want to be perceived as incapable.
 As a result, you put your head down and plow through everything you expect of yourself or that you’ve said yes to.
 I get it.

 Ironically, you become selfish if you DON’T take care of yourself.
 The lack of care negatively impacts how you show up for people in ways that you’ve implicitly or explicitly agreed to.
 You compromise your capacity.

 While my life experience bears this out, here’s what I know that’s even more important: you deserve self-care as much as any other human on the planet.
 I can think of no, zero, nada reasons why you aren’t worthy.
 You are deserving of self-care.
 It’s true.

 Bonus: Lead by Example

 If you’re ambivalent about what you deserve, you won’t stick with self-care.
 While this is serious, here’s a bonus reason to embrace self-care.
 If you don’t take better care of yourself, you lose the opportunity to lead your children (and others you care about) in practicing self-care.
 You can lead by example in your corner of the world, so more children and adults are happier and healthier.